River Cats Foundation

 As part of the 2005 Triple-A All-Star Game Legacy Project, the River Cats Foundation, along with River Cats Baseball, contributed in cash, goods and services totaling more than $250,000 to River Cats Independence Field over a three year period of time.

 River Cats Independence Field is a baseball diamond in South Sacramento resurfaced with a custom rubberized turf, a similar material used for the track and field surfaces in the Paralympics.
 This special field also includes dugouts, restrooms, snack bar and a family picnic area all redesigned to match accessibility standards for individuals with disabilities.
-Able-bodied players participate as volunteers and are paired with challenged players who will assist and play with them in batting, catching, throwing and running.
+Able-bodied players participate as volunteers and assist in batting, catching, throwing and running.
 Many of these volunteers are youth who are in need of experiencing how they can make powerful and positive differences in the lives of others.
 Leagues, clinics and tournaments are played from April until October at RCIF at the Samuel C. Pannell Center 2450 Meadowview Road, Sacramento 95822.
-Games will be played on Saturday evenings.
 For more information, call (916) 808-2340.

 This Community Service Award is dedicated to former River Cats star Mario Encarnacion.
 The award, named after the late River Cats star, will annually honor a young student athlete who shows a commitment to his or her teammates and classmates.
 The winner of this award will be presented with a personalized commemorative gift.
 The River Cats encourage any community members to submit nominations for the award.
 Nominations, which are accepted through July 15, should include the nominee's name, age, school, contact info and a brief synopsis of why the nominee is deserving.
 Encarnacion, who played for the River Cats during the 2000 and 2001 seasons, passed away in October 2005 in Taiwan, where he was playing professionally.
 He is survived by his wife, Rosana, and his son, Mario Jr.